wvanheemstra/tacit/Creating NodeJS Modules.md

 + tacit-helloworld@1.0.0

+`npm publish` is not just for the initial publish, but should be used every time you want to push a new version.

 Afterwards, you’ll be able to install your package directly by name rather than having to point at the Github url.

 npm install tacit-helloworld